O to grace how great a debtor

-Someone who believes they are a "sinner saved by grace" tends to focus on sin management more than pursuing intimacy with God.
-They're too busy trying not to sin to really embrace life as a saint.
-It's almost as if they are just waiting to sin again, feeling doomed by its inevitability.
+Someone who believes they’re a “sinner saved by grace” tends to focus on sin management more than pursuing intimacy with God.
+They’re too busy trying not to sin to really embrace life as a saint.
+It’s almost as if they are just waiting to sin again, feeling doomed by its inevitability.
 Managing sin keeps us looking down in the dumps.
-We're never quite able to see beyond the next mistake.
-Believe yourself to be a failure and you will behave like one.
+We’re never quite able to see beyond the next mistake.

 Paul had an interesting take on the believer’s relationship with sin:

-Lord, by the power of Your spirit in me, focus my heart and my thoughts on Your perfection, rather than on my imperfections.
-You say that I have been crucified with You, and it is no longer I who live but You who lives in me.
-Would You make that mystery a known reality today?
-So consume my heart with Your purity and righteousness and Your presence within that the embarrassing reality of my sin would be drowned out by Your blazing light.
+Lord, by the power of Your Spirit in me, focus my heart and my thoughts on Your perfection, rather than on my imperfections.
+Consume my heart with Your purity and righteousness and Your presence so that the reality of my sin would be drowned out by Your blazing light.
 Amen.

 Listen to Pete, Jill & Stuart Briscoe on the Telling the Truth broadcast at OnePlace.com